Preparing for Health Care Professions

 Our Pre-Professional Advisors answer many questions from students seeking a profession in health care; some of those questions come up frequently.
 While you’re always welcome to contact our advisors, you may find the answer to some of your questions here.View the Pre-Professional FAQ

 Seeking admission to a professional program can be a difficult process with lots of variables.
-The Associate Dean of the College of Science serves as Marshall University’s Pre-Professional Officer and can assist you with your preparation and choices.
-You may speak to the Associate Dean of the College of Science at any time if you need help or have specific questions.
+The Pre-Professional advisors at the College of Science can assist you with your preparation and choices.
+You may speak to the advisors at any time if you need help or have specific questions.

 The College of Science Office of Student Services will assist you with class selection based on your ACT/SAT scores, Advance Placement classes, and goals.